jam1015/evil-god-toggle/README.md

 [`evil-god-state`](https://github.com/gridaphobe/evil-god-state) creates a
 state of evil-mode dedicated to god-mode that lasts for one command.
-This package extends that by creating a persistent state of Evil dedicated completely to `god-mode`, while also including a one-off god state similar to `evil-god-state`
+This package extends that by creating a persistent state of Evil dedicated completely to `god-mode`, while also including a one-off god state similar to `evil-god-state`.

 ## New Emacs Minor Mode Introduced